MicrosoftDocs/architecture-center/docs/solution-ideas/articles/search-and-query-using-openai-service.md

 ## Architecture: Azure Cognitive Search push approach

+If the data source isn't supported, you can use the [push model](/azure/search/tutorial-optimize-indexing-push-api) to upload the data to [Azure Cognitive Search](/azure/search/search-what-is-azure-search).

 :::image type="content" source="{source}" alt-text="{alt-text}" lightbox="" border="false":::

 Index creation:

-1. If the data source isn't supported, you can use the [push model](/azure/search/tutorial-optimize-indexing-push-api) to upload the data to [Azure Cognitive Search](/azure/search/search-what-is-azure-search).
-If the document must be translated, [Azure Translator](/azure/ai-services/translator/translator-overview) can be used to translate.
+1. If the document to be ingested must be translated, [Azure Translator](/azure/ai-services/translator/translator-overview) can be used to translate.
 If the document is in an unsearchable format, like PDF or image, [Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview) can be used to extract text.
-The extracted text can be vectorized via Azure OpenAI embeddings [vector search](/azure/search/vector-search-overview) and the data can be pushed to Azure Cognitive Search index via [Rest API](/rest/api/searchservice/AddUpdate-or-Delete-Documents) or [Azure SDKs](/azure/search/search-get-started-text).
+The extracted text can be vectorized via Azure OpenAI embeddings [vector search](/azure/search/vector-search-overview), and the data can be pushed to Azure Cognitive Search index via a [Rest API](/rest/api/searchservice/AddUpdate-or-Delete-Documents) or an [Azure SDK](/azure/search/search-get-started-text).

 Query and retrieval:

-The query and retrieval in this approach is the same as the previous pull approach.
+The query and retrieval in this approach is the same as the pull approach earlier in this article.

 ### Components